 Among the house’s most striking features: an ample formal living room with fireplace and coffered ceilings, a formal dining room with chic wood paneling, a celebrity-worthy kitchen, glass wine cellar, and a movie theater.

 There’s also floor-to-ceiling glass doors that open to a private oasis-like backyard with covered patio space, where you’ll find an outdoor fireplace, pool, spa, and sports court, landscaped front yard, and circular driveway.

 Last July, McLemore signed a two-year contract with partial guarantees with the Houston Rockets.
 And while he’s been stuck inside, just like the rest of us — though admittedly, not in his L.A. home — the professional basketball player has been keeping himself busy in the best possible ways.

 A few weeks back, the Rockets guard surprised a die-hard fan on Instagram live — and the boy was brought to tears when meeting one of his favorite players.
 Then, McLemore joined the fight to provide support to health care workers and others in need of protective equipment, prompting his foundation to partner with manufacturer C3 International to provide much needed N95 respirator masks.

 Check Out Michael Jordan’s House in Chicago: On the Market for $15 Million

 Shaquille O’Neal’s OG Home in Orlando — with the Superman Bed

 On the Market: a Malibu Mansion That’s a Hotspot for Celebs, Drake and Rihanna Included

-New Netflix Doc Sparks Renewed Interest in Aaron Hernandez’ Former Home
+Netflix Documentary Sparks Renewed Interest in Aaron Hernandez’ Former Home